ChalmersGU-data-structure-courses/dsabook/src/G01-priority-queues.md

 Note that this API assumes that the priority queue orders the elements in *ascending* order.
-There is also the possibility of ordering in descending order --that kind of queue is called a *maximum priority queue*.
+There is also the possibility of ordering in descending order -- that kind of queue is called a *maximum priority queue*.
 If you have a minimum priority queue, it's straightforward to turn it into a maximum priority queue.